Friends, Now

 The morning appeared bright and sunny until we went out to my car to start the drive to the clinic.
 The details of this particular day are out there for anyone to look at, so I won’t go into those now.
 I will just say that we never got to the appointment.

-This made it around 4-5 months from the time she noticed the enlarged lymph node that felt different from other times, to Lymphoma being diagnosed.
+This made it around 4-5 months from the time she noticed the enlarged lymph node that felt different from other times, to lymphoma being diagnosed.
 I admit that this one fact still bothers me after all this time.
 Her doctor had been the one to emphasize the importance of communication about any changes in her lymph nodes or other related issues, and he ignored them when they were brought up.
 My therapist suggests that it is important to let this go.
-The early diagnose of cancer is key to a better treatment outcome, but it may not have made a difference in this case.
-And even if it had, it can’t be changed, now.
+The early diagnosis of cancer is key to a better treatment outcome, but it may not have made a difference in this case.
+And even if it had, it can’t be changed now.

 And considering my wife’s other issues, this probably is correct.